zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/supported-operators.md

 ﻿---
 PermaID: 100009
-Name: Supported Operators and Keywords
+Name: Supported Operators
 ---

-# Supported Operators and Keywords
+# Supported Operators

 In a programming language, operators are special symbols such as `+`, `-`, `^`, etc. that perform some action on operands.
 The **CodingSeb.ExpressionEvaluator** library manages a large set of C# operators and it also respects the C# precedence rules of operators.